erizov/Professor/semester_03/lecture_13_integration_patterns/cqrs/school.en.md

-# Cqrs
+# CQRS (Command Query Responsibility Segregation)

 ## Simple Explanation

-CQRS (Command Query Responsibility Segregation) is an algorithm used to solve specific problems in computer science.
+CQRS (Command Query Responsibility Segregation) is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying cqrs to solve specific tasks in cqrs;
-- using cqrs in production systems for data processing;
-- integrating cqrs into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of cqrs:
+Consider a specific example of how cqrs (command query responsibility segregation) works:

-1. Data preparation: input data for cqrs (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of cqrs to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the cqrs algorithm do?
+1. What does the cqrs (command query responsibility segregation) algorithm do?
-2. In what situations is cqrs used?
+2. In what situations is cqrs (command query responsibility segregation) used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does cqrs handle edge cases?
+1. How does cqrs (command query responsibility segregation) handle edge cases?
-2. What are the advantages and disadvantages of cqrs?
+2. What are the advantages and disadvantages of cqrs (command query responsibility segregation)?
-3. Can the performance of cqrs be improved?
+3. Can the performance of cqrs (command query responsibility segregation) be improved?

 ### Advanced

-1. What is the time complexity of cqrs?
+1. What is the time complexity of cqrs (command query responsibility segregation)?
-2. How does cqrs work with large volumes of data?
+2. How does cqrs (command query responsibility segregation) work with large volumes of data?
-3. How can cqrs be optimized?
+3. How can cqrs (command query responsibility segregation) be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the cqrs algorithm.
+Perform a simple operation with the cqrs (command query responsibility segregation) algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the cqrs algorithm to a more complex dataset.
+Apply the cqrs (command query responsibility segregation) algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the cqrs algorithm in a programming language.
+Write an implementation of the cqrs (command query responsibility segregation) algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.